Paks: History

 The Catholic Holy Spirit church, built according to the design of Imre Makovecz is considered to be an outstanding work of 20th-century architecture.
 There is a hundred-year-old chestnut alley lining the walkway on the Danube River bank.
 The town hosts the Spring Festival at Whitsuntide and the International Festival of Blues, Jazz, Rock and Gastronomy.

+In the final stages of the Second World War, Soviet troops occupied the town at great cost in the Budapest Offensive.
+This was followed by four decades of communist rule.
+Meanwhile, it was famous for its cannery, wine and fish soup.

+The Paks Nuclear Power Plant was built in the town in the 1980s, the final decade of Soviet rule within the country.

+Climate

+Paks's climate is classified as oceanic climate (Köppen Cfb) closely bordering on a humid subtropical climate (Köppen Cfa).
+The annual average temperature is 11.1 C, the hottest month in July is 21.9 C, and the coldest month is 0.1 C in January.
+The annual precipitation is 603.5 mm, of which July is the wettest with 68.5 mm, while January is the driest with only 33.4 mm.
+The extreme temperature throughout the year ranged from -23.3 C on 25 December 2001 to 40.6 C on 20 July 2007.

 Sport

 Paksi FC is a Hungarian football club based in Paks.

 Atomerőmű SE is a Hungarian basketball club based in Paks.